Azure/portaldocs/portal-sdk/generated/top-onboarding.md

 * No need to raise pull requests or cherry-picking changes across different branches for onboarding or updating configuration

-* Partners can onboard to the Azure portal using Easy Start experience that will udpate the corresponding service tree database.
+* Partners can onboard to the Azure portal using Easy Start experience that will update the corresponding service tree database.

 * Portal team will pull the configuration from service tree and deploy the configuration to all clouds​ and across all portal and hosting service branches